Peru Faculty-Led Immersion Academics

 Course InformationThis program in Peru is associated with two courses:

 - During the spring semester before travel, students will take ES 495 (Directed Studies/Qualitative Research and Global Learning) for 1 credit.

 - During the fall semester after travel, students will take ES 495 (Directed Studies/Global Scholar), a 1-credit course to prepare dissemination materials and present results to large audiences.

-Liberal Education/General Education RequirementsFor students in catalog years 2016-17 and later, the summer ES 495 course fulfills the Responsibility Outcome 2 (R2): Global Perspectives requirement upon completion of all course assignments.
+Liberal Education/General Education RequirementsFor students in catalog years 2016-17 and later, this program fulfills the Responsibility Outcome 2 (R2): Global Perspectives requirement upon completion of all course assignments.

 For students in catalog years through 2015-16, this program fulfills 3 credits of the Foreign Culture requirement upon successful program completion (students earning a B.A., B.F.A. or B.M degree in the College of Arts & Sciences cannot use study abroad to fulfill their foreign language/foreign culture requirement.
 See the university catalog for details).

-During first week of the program, UWEC students will collaborate with Peruvian education major students at PUCP for a full time seminar and forum style course.
-This will be a chance to interact in an academic setting with Peruvian counterparts, and form pre-professional relationships.
-The second week includes field work in Chaclacayo (two hours east of Lima, by car), where students will be embedded in the publicly funded, secondary and International Baccalaureate Organization accredited boarding school Colegio Mayor Secundario Presidente del Peru-COAR Lima.
+During the first week of the program, UWEC students will collaborate with Peruvian education major students at PUCP for a full-time seminar and forum style course.
+This will be a chance to interact in an academic setting with Peruvian counterparts and form pre-professional relationships.
+The second week includes fieldwork in Chaclacayo (two hours east of Lima, by car), where students will be embedded in the publicly funded, secondary and International Baccalaureate Organization accredited boarding school Colegio Mayor Secundario Presidente del Peru-COAR Lima.
 UWEC students will continue collaboration with PUCP education majors to develop their own global competence through being a teacher’s aid, ethnographic observation, interviews, critical reflection, and narrative inquiry.